openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 File formats are often more complex than simple text formats.
 For example, an MP3 file includes compressed data that can only be interpreted with the decompression and decoding algorithms specific to MP3 files.
 MP3 files also may include ID3 tags that contain meta tag information about the file (such as the title and artist for a song).
 There are multiple versions of the ID3 format, but the simplest (ID3 version 1) is discussed in the

-“Example: Reading and writing
+"Example: Reading and writing

-data with random access” on page 699
+data with random access" on page 699

 section.